High Survivability Test Vehicle (Lightweight): Crew

 The AAI HSTV(L) had an unconventional crew layout, with the commander located in the turret, and the driver and gunner being located in the hull.
 The commander had access to a 2-axis stabilized hunter sight produced by Texas Instruments that was independent of the turret and allowed him to freely locate targets, and then slave the turret to his sight.
 The gunner would then engage the target while the commander looked for the next target.
 Both the gunner's sight and commander's hunter-killer sight were 2-axis stabilized, had both direct vision and FLIR optics, and with the gunner's sight having access to a CO_{2} eye safe laser rangefinder made by Raytheon.
-Any crewmember could use the armament as both the hunter-killer sight and gunner's primary sight were available through a tv screen mounted at each crew station, but only the gunner and driver could drive. there was also a fixed rear view tv camera to help with reversing.
+Any crewmember could use the armament as both the hunter-killer sight and gunner's primary sight were available through a TV screen mounted at each crew station.
+Only the gunner and driver could drive.
+There was also a fixed rear view TV camera to help with reversing.